The Indian exception: complex prepositions in the Kolhapur Corpus

 The status of English

 The Eighth Schedule to the Constitution of India recognizes 22 official languages other than English, and there are discussions to include almost 40 more.
 The count does not even include non-official languages and dialects.
 Needless to say India is a linguist’s paradise.
-English has a special place insofar as it came along the British Empire.
+English has a special place insofar as it came along with the British Empire.
 We expect it to be influenced by the contexts where it has been used the most: political, educational, and financial institutions.

 The above gave me another research idea: studying the differences between France’s French and Pondichery’s French.
 If you have heard of a case study that operationalizes this research question in an interesting way, please let me know!